I Preached an Entire Sermon Based on Only One Word

 The Great Commission

 We call it the Great Commission, but Jesus never called it that.
 There are three distinct parts of this Great Commission.

 Jesus says in the part of the Great Commission that He has been given ALL authority in heaven and earth.
 This could also be called the Christian’s Power of Attorney.

 The ASSIGNMENT involved the verb, “Go” because that is the starting point.
-This assignment is for all believers, with the same rights, the same priviledges, the same promises and the same provisions that make it possible for us to make disciples.
+This assignment is for all believers, with the same rights, the same privileges, the same promises and the same provisions that make it possible for us to make disciples.
 There is no excuse for millions of believers to leave this task to a small group of people within the church.
 We are all missionaries because of the AUTHORITY and because of the ASSIGNMENT.

 The other part of the ASSIGNMENT for the disciples was to teach others to obey everything Jesus had taught them.

 He says, “And surely, without a doubt, certainly, lo I am with you always.”
-How long?
-The Great Commission started with the eleven disciples in Matthew 28:16-20, but it will not end until the end of the age when Jesus returns.
+The Great Commission started with the eleven disciples in Matthew 28:16-20, but it will not stop until the end of the age when Jesus returns.

-IN CONCLUSION, notice how many times in this short passage Jesus used the word “ALL.”
+Notice how many times in this short passage Jesus used the word “ALL.”
 That means it is inclusive.
 ALL authority, ALL nations, that means Jews and Gentiles.
 And teach ALL things and Jesus will be with us ALWAYS.

 The Great Commission is for every believer.
 This is not just for the small group of people within a church designated as missionaries, but it is for every Christian everywhere who should be willing to go and do as Jesus has instructed.